 Daejan Holdings PLC is a holding company whose principal activity, carried on through its subsidiary undertakings, is property investment.
 In addition, where suitable opportunities are identified within the Group's investment portfolio, some development is also undertaken.
 The majority of the Group's property portfolio comprises commercial, industrial and residential premises throughout the UK, but the Group also has a significant portfolio of commercial and residential properties on the eastern seaboard of the USA.
-The Group's business model is generally to hold its investment property for the long term to generate rental income and capital appreciation, funded wherever possible by retained earnings and long term finance; consequently major sales of property are infrequent.
+The Group's business model is generally to hold its investment property for the long term to generate rental income and capital appreciation, funded wherever possible by retained earnings and long term finance.
+However, each of the Group's investment properties are considered to be potentially for sale in the right circumstances.